 Zhanzhuang: Standing Meditation

 Learning how to stand up is the next step after the elasticating endeavours of Fansong Gong.
-Zhanzhuang is simple and superb: it stabilises the body, stabilises the mind and develops a clear sense of the tensegrity of the human body structure.
+Zhanzhuang is simple and superb: it releases and stabilises the body, stabilises the mind and develops a clear sense of the tensegrity of the human body structure.
 Tensegrity structures, such as the human body, distribute forces and movement throughout the entire system via the spring-like and elastic fascial web rather than being dealt with locally as they are in lever systems.
 A body that exhibits tensegrity in an optimal way is tensionally balanced in all directions under the reliable and constant pressure of gravity:

 “Tensegrity describes a structural-relationship principle in which structural shape is guaranteed by the finitely closed, comprehensively continuous, tensional behaviours of the system and not by the discontinuous and exclusively local compressional member behaviours.
 Tensegrity provides the ability to yield increasingly without ultimately breaking or coming asunder” R. Buckminster Fuller